depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 #### Response Payload Data
 In case of success, there is no payload data in the response.
-In case of an error, a _ProblemDetails_ in the the payload data describes the error.
+In case of an error, a _ProblemDetails_ in the payload data describes the error.

 An example of a response payload data for an invalid JSON syntax in the request payload data:
 ```text